Armenia-Azerbaijan ceasefire hopes sink as new clashes erupt

 Follow Us

-The hopes for a humanitarian ceasefire between Armenia & Azerbaijan sanked deep on Friday, as both sides continue to engage in new clashes.
+The hopes for a humanitarian ceasefire between Armenia & Azerbaijan sank deeper on Friday, as both sides continue to engage in new clashes.
 Azerbaijan accused Armenia for a missile attack in country's second largest city of Ganja.